hackerwins/homepage-old/docs/master/quickstart.md

 $ ./bin/yorkie agent
 ```

-Use the -c option to change settings such as the MongoDB connectionURI.
+Use the `-c` option to change settings such as the MongoDB connectionURI.

 ```
 $ ./bin/yorkie agent -c yorkie.json
 ```

-The configuration file with default values ​​is shown below.
+The configuration file, `yorkie.json` with default values is shown below.

 ```
-# yorkie.json
 {
    "RPCPort":9090,
    "Mongo":{